trangdata/tpot-fss-ms/manuscript.md

 where 1.618 is an approximation of the golden ratio and yields a reasonable distribution of the functional features: they are more likely to be included in the earlier subsets (subset 1 and 2) than the later ones.

 #### Real-world RNA-Seq expression data
-We employed TPOT-FSS on an RNA-Seq expression dataset of 78 individuals with major depressive disorder (MDD) and 79 healthy controls (HC) from Ref. [@p7dAO241].
+We employ TPOT-FSS on an RNA-Seq expression dataset of 78 individuals with major depressive disorder (MDD) and 79 healthy controls (HC) from Ref. [@p7dAO241].
-Gene expression levels were quantified from reads of 19,968 annotated protein-coding genes and underwent a series of preprocessing steps including low read-count and outlier removal, technical and batch effect adjustment, and coefficient of variation filtering.
+RNA expression levels were quantified from reads of 19,968 annotated protein-coding genes and underwent a series of preprocessing steps including low read-count and outlier removal, technical and batch effect adjustment, and coefficient of variation filtering.
-Consequently, whole blood RNA-Seq measurements of 5,912 genes were obtained and are now used in the current study to test for association with MDD status.
+Consequently, whole blood RNA-Seq measurements of 5,912 transcripts were used to identify depression gene modules (DGMs) based on a read alignment protocol that enriched for the expression of antisense RNA.
+In the current study, we apply TPOT-FSS to this processed dataset to verify our method’s ability to select the subset of features that is important for predicting the MDD outcome.
+The primary antisense-enriched dataset, along with a second preprocessed dataset enriched for gene expression, is available on the Github repository of the original MDD study (https://github.com/insilico/DepressionGeneModules).
-We use the 23 subsets of interconnected genes called depression gene modules (DGMs) identified from the RNA-Seq gene network module analysis [@p7dAO241] as input for the FSS operator.
+We use the interconnected genes in 23 DGMs identified from the original RNA-Seq gene network module analysis [@p7dAO241] as input for the FSS operator.
 We remark that these modules were constructed by an unsupervised machine learning method with dynamic tree cutting from a co-expression network.
 As a result, this prior knowledge of the gene structure does not depend on the diagnostic phenotype and thus yields no bias in the downstream analysis of TPOT-FSS.